Prerequisites

 Common Issues

-Increase --level (1–5) and --risk (1–3) for more thorough testing.
-Add --tamper=space2comment,between if a WAF is present.
-For JSON bodies use --data with the JSON payload.
-Ensure the target parameter actually reaches a database query.
+Increase scan depth (level 1–5) and risk tolerance (1–3) in the injection engine settings for more thorough testing.
+Enable WAF tamper techniques if a WAF is present.
+For JSON request bodies, ensure the body content is passed correctly to the engine.
+Verify the target parameter actually reaches a database query in the application.

-Install the ZAP root CA certificate in your browser: ZAP β†’ Tools β†’ Options β†’ Dynamic SSL Certificates β†’ Save β†’ Import in browser.
-For mobile apps, install on the device trust store.
-ZAP must be set as the system proxy (default: 127.0.0.1:8080).
+Install the PhantomYerra Web Proxy root CA certificate in your browser: go to Settings β†’ Proxy β†’ Export CA Certificate, then import it into your browser's trusted certificate store.
+For mobile apps, install the certificate on the device trust store.
+The proxy must be set as the system proxy (default: 127.0.0.1:8080).

 Fixed in v44.32.54.
 The full end-to-end auth pipeline is now wired correctly.
 To set up authenticated scanning: